 In the event the alleged grievance lies with an instructor/staff member, the student must first go to that instructor/staff member and attempt to informally resolve the matter within five school days.
 Both the student and instructor/staff member must have an informal conference to discuss the situation and document the attempts taken to resolve the grievance at this level.
 If the attempt to resolve the complaint is unsuccessful, the student may pursue resolution with the employee's supervisor.
-If the complaint is still unresolved, the student may pursue resolution with the supervisory succession through the division dean.
-In the event that the student is unsatisfied with the resolution reached at the informal conference, he/she may proceed to Step Two within five (5) business days after the informal conference.
+If the complaint is still unresolved, the student may pursue resolution with the student is unsatisfied with the resolution reached at the informal conference, he/she may proceed to Step Two within five (5) business days after the informal conference.
 Not proceeding to Step Two within the time period will result in the grievance not being heard and the matter being closed.